 top of page

-An Exercise in Hopewell Geometry
+An Exercise in Middle Woodland Geometry II

 GIS Model of High Banks Earthworks on a Modern Landscape [Chaney EarthWorks]